-On 3 November 2014, Falcon was notified by the PASA that a decision has been taken to proceed with processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.
-The PASA had requested Falcon to review and update its already drafted Environmental Management Programme where necessary.
+On 3 November 2014, Falcon was notified by the PASA that a decision had been taken to proceed with processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.
+The PASA requested Falcon to review and update its Environmental Management Programme where necessary.
 This was completed and submitted on the 27 February 2015.